OXID-eSales/developer_documentation/development/modules_components_themes/project/parameters.rst

 If required, deactivate the sending of these e-mail notifications.

-.. todo: #HR: Verify the use case:

-Disabling e-mail notifications can be useful, for example, if you use an ERP system or if you have a test system.
+Disabling e-mail notifications can be useful, for example, if your ERP is responsible for sending out order confirmations.
 In this case, a log entry is created.

 |procedure|